sin3point14/githubctf2020/Readme.md

+# GitHub Security Lab CTF 4: CodeQL and Chill - The Java Edition

+It was one heck of a challenge, I got to learn a hell lot and that's what matters the most :) ...

+### A brief description of the challenge
+The Github Security team found a [SSTI RCE bug](https://securitylab.github.com/advisories/GHSL-2020-028-netflix-titus) in Netflix's Container Management Platform, [Titus Control Panel](https://github.com/Netflix/titus-control-plane/) and this CTF is modelled upon how one can find it and other similar bugs.

+Find the CTF [here](https://securitylab.github.com/ctf/codeql-and-chill) and this report is a summary of how I dealt with all the steps.

 For explaining Step 1-3 I'll be giving the relevant, commented portion of the query for each step.
 A brief explanation will be there if needed.
-All the raw queries that I developed sequentially while solving the steps are available in [codeql/](codeql/)(One _may_ find an easter egg or two there).
+All the raw queries that I developed sequentially while solving the steps are available in [codeql/](codeql/) (One _may_ find an easter egg or two there).

 ## Step 1: Data flow and taint tracking analysis